Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Data collection, processing, and labeling

-To ensure accurate training of AI models for facial image classification and identity recognition, it is crucial to have facial images that focus on the faces themselves, while minimizing background details.
+To ensure accurate training of AI models for facial image classification, identity recognition, and human face generative models, it is crucial to have facial images that focus on the faces themselves, while minimizing background details.
 Therefore, a necessary pre-processing step involves cropping the faces from the crawled images.
-To this end,

-each downloaded image was processed through the Haar cascades method \citep{viola2001rapid}, a machine learning-based approach that involves training a cascade function with input data to automatically detect the facial regions within the images.
-For this purpose, we leveraged the pre-trained Haar cascades method available in the OpenCV\footnote{\url{https://opencv.org/}} \citep{mordvintsev2014opencv} library.
+To this end, each downloaded image was processed through the Haar cascades method \cite{viola2001rapid}, a machine learning-based approach that involves training a cascade function with input data to automatically detect facial regions within the images.
+For this purpose, we leveraged the pre-trained Haar cascades method available in the OpenCV \cite{mordvintsev2014opencv} library.
 This automated process proved efficient in providing the bounding boxes of the facial areas in the images.
-These bounding boxes varied in size depending on the appearance of each face in the original images.
+These boxes varied in size depending on the appearance of each face in the original images.
 We then utilized these bounding boxes to crop and isolate the facial regions from the acquired images.
-As a result, we obtained a collection of $106,438$ cropped images, representing $640$ distinct identities.
+As a result, we obtained a collection of $132,816$ cropped images, representing $640$ distinct identities.

-Note that the total number of cropped images was lower than the initially crawled images mainly due to the presence of mismatches caused by the search engine.
+Note that the total number of images was lower than that of the initially crawled images mainly due to the presence of mismatches caused by the search engine.
 Some of the crawled images were not relevant to the desired facial recognition task and did not even contain any recognizable faces.
-It is also worth mentioning that the cropped images had varying resolutions, according to the size of their respective original images.
+It is also worth mentioning that the cropped images had varying resolutions according to the size of their respective original images.
+To make the images more amenable to AI model training, they underwent a final automated process to standardize their sizes with techniques similar to those used in previous data sets like LFW, WIDER FACE, and MALF.
+As a result, all images were resized to a uniform resolution of 1024 x 1024 pixels. \emph{The resulting images constitute the non-curated MTF data set}.